NYUAD-CRC/crc-docs/source/data_science/data_science.rst

 ------------------------------------------

 The research data scientist can support the faculty and researchers in 2 ways;
-1. the first, could be through research collaboration on projects and
+1. the first, could be through research collaboration on projects and,
 2. the second, could be through support services.

 * Research collaboration will entail the data scientist contributes significantly to the research project.